Background check: United Kingdom

-Since the onset of the financial crisis of 2007–2010, the level of fraud has almost doubled and some experts have predicted that it will escalate further.
-Background-checking firm Powerchex has claimed the number of applicants lying on their applications has been increasing since the summer of 2007 when the financial crisis began.
+During the 2008 financial crisis, the level of fraud almost doubled.
+Background-checking firm Powerchex claimed the number of applicants lying on their applications increased after the start of the 2008 financial crisis.
 In 2009, Powerchex claimed that nearly one in 5 applicants has a major lie or discrepancy on his or her application.
 Almost half (48%) of organizations with fewer than 100 staff experienced problems with vetted employees.
 The research shows how many failures occurred in the relationship between employer and employee over the years and what dangers it brings.
 Applicants usually lie about additional skills (85%), dates of employment (58%), responsibilities (53%) or positions (28%).